Wouldn’t it be great if all food was created equal?

 They craved it in the same way rats who are addicted to drugs crave their next fix.

-So if you have a personality that’s susceptible to addiction, you may be at a higher risk of developing a sugar dependency.
+So if you have a personality that’s susceptible to addiction, or have the addiction gene run in your family, you may be at a higher risk of developing a sugar dependency.

 Of course not.